Common Cardiac Symptoms

-Angina pectoris is probably the first symptom that comes into a medical student’s mind when thinking of cardiac diseases.
-A persistent, oppressive, retrosternal pain, not responding to nitroglycerin is beyond question an important evidence for an impaired cardiac circulation.
+Angina pectoris is most likely the first symptom that comes to a medical student’s mind when thinking of cardiac disease.
+A persistent, oppressive, retrosternal pain that does not respond to nitroglycerin is a concern because this may be a symptom of impaired cardiac circulation.

 |CCS1||Angina during strenuous/prolonged physical activity|